Picnic Fare Roast Chicken Recipe from Alice

 Continue reading here for a literary, culinary journey by: Cocoa & Lavender.
 David paired the recipe with a delightful (and practical for a picnic) rosé in a can by Château Léoube.
-If you are looking for inspiration for a Provencal picnic here are the essentials.
+Here are the essentials, if you are looking for inspiration for a Provencal picnic.

 Roast Chicken for a Picnic

 - 4 Chicken Thighs with skin and bone trim fat and excess skin as necessary

 - Salt and Freshly Ground Black Pepper

 - 1 Orange for the zest finely grated

 - 3/4 cup Strained Freshly Squeezed Orange Juice from two Oranges